-Make sure you bring your dog’s blanket or his favourite stuffed animal, toy, bone – any item which is familiar to your dog to help comfort and relax him.
+Make sure you bring your dog’s blanket or his favourite stuffed animal, toy, bone – any item which is familiar to your dog to help comfort and relax him as this can significantly reduce the level and impact of canine stress.
+Keeping a dog calm is not always easy but once you have determined what works best for your dog, you should be able to keep them calmer for longer.
 For a little extra help keeping particularly anxious pets calm, try Zylkene Caps 450mg 20 per pack (RRP:£25.72).
 Useful to help pets cope when facing unusual situations or a change from their normal environment.
 Starting several days before you are due to travel, open the capsule and mix the powder with food or their favourite treat.

 Prepare for the unexpected